• Skip to primary navigation

 • Once there is a good char on the pork chops, about 4-5 minutes, flip it over to cook the other side.
 Cook for another 4-5 minutes.

-• Pull off the grill, rest for a few minutes, and plate with your favorite side dishes!
+• Pull off the grill, rest for a few minutes, and plate with your favorite side dishes.

 Tips

-FRIDGE: Store in the refrigerator for 3-4 days.
+FRIDGE: Store in an airtight container or plastic bag once cooled for 3-4 days.

 Nutrition Information